Skip to main content

 Understand the testing stack

-Know which layers to run locally and what CI is going to enforce before you push a branch.
+Know which layers to run locally and what CI is going to enforce for the branch.

 Open